neomjs/neo/resources/data/deck/learnneo/p/Earthquakes.md

 <img width="80%" src="https://s3.amazonaws.com/mjs.neo.learning.images/DevToolsJavaScriptContext.png">

-A basic debugging (and coding!) task is getting a referernce to a component.
+A basic debugging (and coding!) task is getting a reference to a component.
 You can then see and update the component's state and run its methods.

 There are a few ways to get a component reference.